Internet Research Methods in Psychology

 Overview of the Course

-During the past few years, an increasing number of psychologists have begun to use the Internet as a tool for conducting psychological research.
+During the past decade, an increasing number of psychologists have begun to use the Internet as a tool for conducting psychological research.
 It is easy to understand the appeal of using the Web for research purposes.
 Just about any study that can be conducted via traditional pencil-and-paper methods can be implemented on-line, but without the hassles of data entry by hand, the scheduling of participants, and paper costs.
 Moreover, researchers who use computers in their experiments for manipulating visual or narrative stimuli, randomizing trials, or creating customized assessments can easily implement their protocols on-line.
 Most importantly, although researchers can use the Web simply as an efficient way to collect data from undergraduates in their departmental subject pools, the Web allows us to open our laboratory doors to people from across the world.

 My objective in this class is to teach you how to create web programs so that you can use the Internet as a medium for conducting psychological research.
 We will focus on CGI programming in Perl.
 CGI programs are designed to run on a web server, and, unlike standard HTML web pages, these programs can be used to create a dynamic, interactive web experience for the user.
 By using CGI programs, researchers can (a) randomize the presentation order of stimuli, (b) randomly assign subjects to conditions, (c) automatically save response data to a file for data analysis, (d) provide subjects with customized feedback based on their responses, (e) exploit both text and image-based stimuli, (f) measure reaction times, and (e) employ complex branching operations within a project.

 Throughout the semester we will work our way through these and other topics, beginning with the basics (e.g., how to create a simple web page using HTML) and progressing through the more complex topics (e.g., how to write CGI/Perl scripts that create customized feedback to subjects).
 We will also discuss some conceptual and practical issues, such as those concerning ethics, sampling, data security, the quality of Internet data, and how to submit IRB's for web-based research.
+If time permits, we will devote time to some "hot topics," such as creating Facebook apps.

-This class is intended for anyone who currently conducts research in the psychological sciences.
+This class is intended for anyone who currently conducts research in the behavioral sciences.
 The seminar is designed to be a practical one and, as such, will be of most use to students who actually want to use the Internet to collect data.

 The Class Webpage